Last Updated on Aug 24th, 2023 by Ankita Awasthi, Leave a Comment

 IAD is currently functioning through a four-terminal while the fifth terminal is under planning and executing construction in order to improve its working and area productivity.

 Spreading upon an area as big as 47 square kilometers, the Orlando International Airport comprises four terminals and four concourses.
 This airport was a military base previously, which was later made available for commercial and civil aviation services.
-The airport is not just famous for its size but is also renowned for its satisfactory, modernized, and quick services, but is also one of those airports of America that serves to the millions of passenger traffic.
+The airport is not just famous for its size but is also renowned for its satisfactory, modernized, and quick services, but is also one of those airports in America that serves millions of passengers traffic.

 The George Bush International airport exists as Houston’s main airport.
-This airport spread across a surface area of 40.5 square kilometers and is, in fact, also the second in charge hub for the United airlines9- a leading airlines company.
+This airport spread across a surface area of 40.5 square kilometers and is, in fact, also the second in charge hub for United airlines9- a leading airline company.

 Covering an area of 31.1 square kilometers, the Salt Lake City International Airport comprises three main terminals.
 However, the US government has leased a part of the airport for military functionings.